 This has two main drawbacks:

-- It isn’t very pretty to look at
+- It isn’t very elegant to look at.

 Both issues have been addressed:

 To start an interview, you can now use a link like this:

 You have to admit this looks much nicer, yes?!